 Malaysia Is for Foodies

 Are you a foodie?
 Because moving to Malaysia just might be a dream come true for you.
 With a wide range of tasty dishes, this is the place for everybody who appreciates delicious dining.
 Depending on where you are staying, the rent and real estate prices can vary from pricy to extremely cheap.
 For example, a person can get by in Penang with $1500 a month.
+You’ll definitely need a real estate agent to help you navigate through these prices.

 Are you thinking about shipping your vehicle overseas?
 It is an absolute must if you have kids, but if you are moving on your own, have in mind that cabs are cheap, but buses don’t service a lot of areas.